-Second, we contribute to a literature in which market entry affects the elasticity of demand facing a firm.
-Most of the trade theory literature has emphasized oligopoly and homogeneous goods as in Brander and Krugman (1982).
-The more sparse empirical literature has focused on plausibly homogeneous goods within a single country, such as the markets for gasoline, Barron, Taylor, Umbeck (2005) and concrete, Syverson (2004).
+This paper relates, and adds to, several literatures.
+First, we contribute to a literature in which market entry affects the elasticity of demand facing a firm.
+Most of the trade theory literature with this feature has emphasized oligopoly and homogeneous goods as in Brander and Krugman (1982).
+The more sparse empirical literature has focused on plausibly homogeneous goods within a single country, such as the markets for gasoline, (Barron, Taylor, Umbeck 2005) and concrete, (Syverson 2004).
 In contrast, our model emphasizes free-entry monopolistic competition in a general equilibrium with multiple countries and differentiated goods.

-The model's predictions for market size and the elasticity of demand are similar to quadratic utility models as in Ottaviano and Thisse (1999).
-However, we also allow for income effects operating through an intensity of preference for the ideal variety that can potentially counteract pure market size effects.4 These income effects significantly improve our ability to fit the model to the data.
+The model's predictions for import market size and the elasticity of demand are similar to quadratic utility models as in Ottaviano, Tabuchi, and Thisse (2003), and Melitz and Ottaviano (forthcoming).
+We are unaware of other papers that directly test this implication, and so to the extent that model predictions are similar, our empirical findings are consistent with the broader idea of market entry increasing substitutability across goods.
+However, we also allow for income effects operating through an intensity of preference for the ideal variety that can potentially counteract pure market size effects.
+These income effects significantly improve our ability to fit the model to the data.

-Finally, this paper adds to the literature on price variation across markets.
+Second, this paper adds to the literature on price variation across markets.
 The literature on Balassa-Samuelson effects emphasizes the importance of nontraded good prices in explaining why price levels are higher in richer countries.
-We provide a theoretical explanation and empirical evidence supporting the idea that prices of traded goods are also higher in richer countries.
+We provide a theoretical explanation and empirical evidence supporting the idea that prices of traded